Affordable Learning @ Cleveland State University

 OhioLINK Affordable Learning Ohio Initiative:

-OhioLINK recently initiated a series of projects, collectively called Affordable Learning Ohio, to lower the cost of college for Ohio higher education students.
+In 2018, OhioLINK initiated a series of projects collectively called Affordable Learning Ohio, to lower the cost of college for Ohio higher education students.
 The projects explored by this initiative include the following:

 - A-Z Affordable Learning Database: Listing of resources available both via OhioLINK licensing and as open educational resources.